Sigeth/codingame-api-node-ts/README.md

 # CodinGame API undocumented

+### Current API knowledge and advancement
+To follow how far this package is, you can check the Trello : https://trello.com/b/q5vxDgBO/codingame-endpoints

 ### Docs
 You can see every current functions in the src/lib folder.
 You can see the types and the keys of the results by checking the interface result.